mpanighetti/dnd5e-030crc/main.md

 _**Constructed Nature.**_ Trickered treats do not require air, food, drink, or sleep.

 _**Sugar Rush.**_ Even though trickered treats are toxic to consume, they can still confer useful benefits to anyone who can stomach them.
 A Small or larger creature may swallow a grappled, restrained, or incapacitated trickered treat.
-Doing so instantly destroys the treat, and the creature must make a DC 15 Constitution saving throw.
+Doing so instantly destroys the treat, and the creature must make a DC 15 Constitution Saving Throw.
 On a failed save, the creature is poisoned for 1 hour, and cannot regain hit points while poisoned in this manner.
-On a successful save, the creature gains the effects of the _haste_ spell for 1 minute (no concentration required).
+On a successful save, the creature gains the effects of the _haste_ spell for 1 minute (no Concentration required).

 <figure>
   <img src="https://github.com/mpanighetti/dnd5e-monsters/raw/main/constructs/trickered-treat-bowl-mario-panighetti.png" alt="Drawing of trickered treats, depicting a green glass bowl with Tide Pods wrapped like candies." />